ApryceJ/BashScript-RouterSetup/Project_scripts/readme.md

 changes the hostname respective to the runformailsrv switch stored in main.var file updates entire system

-Depending on the runformailsrv varaiable in the main.conf file it will use different variables
+Depending on the runformailsrv variable in the main.var file it will use different variables for the following: base install hostname network postfix dovecot setup
-for:
-postfix
-dovecot setup